 “He was the first person I met on the island,” Doria said.

 Doria has owned over 40 independent eateries, from New Jersey to North Carolina, over the last 30 years.
 He said he was experiencing staffing woes at Vinny’s Seafood Express after the height of the summer season.
 The restaurant needed at least eight employees at all times.

 “This new concept, we can circulate four different employees,” Doria said, “and cover everything that needs to be covered.”

-Doria also was persuaded by the operation’s low food costs. ”Seafood has gone up like 20 or 25%since we started the venture in May,” he said.
+Doria also was persuaded by the operation’s low food costs. ”Seafood has gone up like 20 or 25 percent since we started the venture in May,” he said.
 “Fruit hasn’t really been affected.”

 The organic growth of the chain has been eye-opening for George, who explained the factory’s dessert photos have taken off on social media and generated followers without a single paid boost.
-The Chattanooga store — also slated to open in winter — had 22,000 followers in three weeks without any paid advertising.
+The Chattanooga store — also slated to open in winter — had 22,000 followers in three weeks.

 “This concept is Instagram-ready,” he said.
 “We even have a selfie station at every location.”

 A chalkboard wall allows customers to sign off on their experiences, too.